mrjones-plip/GEA/README.md

 Maybe!

 There's number of [existing projects](#related-projects) that might meet your needs.
-Check their first.
+Check there first.

 Continue on if you want to run a small docker service, only have a few domains to monitor and use Gotify for alerts (and possibly HA and/or Uptime Kuma).